Entrants

 Accompanist

 7. Entrants are encouraged to bring their own accompanist.
-A Festival accompanist will be provided if requested on the entry form.
+A Festival Accompanist will be provided if requested on the online entry relevant page.
 A charge of £7.50 per entry per class is made for this service and payment must be made at the time of entry.

 Adjudication